 Don’t forget to involve your family and personal staff in your security planning.
 They should understand the basics of it, know who to contact in an emergency, and feel confident in their ability to react appropriately.

-Remember, it’s not just about putting measures in place; it’s also about ensuring these measures work effectively when they’re needed most.
+It’s not just about putting measures in place; it’s also about ensuring these measures work effectively when they’re needed most.

 Balancing security with lifestyle